What they are, how they work and why you might need them

 Peptides have been gaining popularity in skincare products in recent years, popping up in moisturisers, serums and more, and often make their way into the skincare routines our team build for Renude members.
-To understand the benefits peptides can bring, we need to understand the importance of the peptides that occur naturally within the skin already.
+To understand the benefits peptides can bring, we need to understand the importance of the peptides that occur naturally within the skin.

 A peptide is a fragment of a protein, the difference between the two being size.
 Both peptides and proteins are made up of amino acids.
 The sequence of amino acids in the peptide chain is what makes a protein unique – think about how both your skin and your bones are made up of protein but are hugely different in strength, appearance and flexibility.
 In fact, proteins are the building blocks for your entire biological makeup, which is why it’s important to get enough in our everyday diets.
 But how about in our skincare?

 Collagen is a protein that is naturally present in the skin.
 It is a crucial component in giving our skin firmness, radiance and bounce.
-The aging process, exposure to UV and other environmental stressors cause our collagen production to slow.
+The ageing process, exposure to UV and other environmental stressors cause our collagen production to slow.
 Decreased collagen levels compromise the structural integrity of the skin, resulting in sagging, wrinkles, changes in texture and dryness.
-The peptides used in skincare products are included to help reinforce our naturally occurring proteins.
+The peptides used in skin care products are included to help reinforce our naturally occurring proteins.
 Collagen and elastin are simply too big to get through the skin’s barrier, but the smaller, fragmented peptides used in skincare are small enough to penetrate the skin and work from within.

 Peptides are used in skincare to act as messengers, triggering a specific activity depending on their unique shape.
 Peptides can be created synthetically to form a specific shape, in order to produce a set response in the skin.
-This can be increasing production of collagen, blocking certain enzymes or neurotransmitters (to relax muscle contraction), or signalling between cells to achieve a specific response.
+This can be increasing the production of collagen, blocking certain enzymes or neurotransmitters (to relax muscle contraction), or signalling between cells to achieve a specific response.

-There is a wealth of research showing the benefits of various peptides in skin.
+There is a wealth of research showing the benefits of various peptides in the skin.
 If we take the example of a peptide that can trigger collagen synthesis by stimulating fibroblasts (where collagen is produced) within the dermis (the deeper layer of our skin).
-Over time this results in smoother, firmer, more youthful looking skin.
-A boost in collagen levels will also help to reduce dryness as the skin’s barrier is strengthened and water loss through the skin (known as trans-epidermal water loss) is reduced, helping skin to remain plump.
+Over time this results in smoother, firmer, more youthful-looking skin.
+A boost in collagen levels will also help to reduce dryness as the skin’s barrier is strengthened and water loss through the skin (known as trans-epidermal water loss) is reduced, helping the skin to remain plump.
 When used long-term as part of a routine, peptides can delay (but not prevent) the formation of fine lines and wrinkles.

 Generally, peptide-containing skincare products are safe to be used twice daily – morning and evening – and on all skin types.
 It is easy to add peptides into your routine as they work best when they are surrounded by other skin-loving ingredients!
-Using peptides alongside antioxidants, humectants, vitamin c or retinoids will allow your anti-aging products to be most effective.
+Using peptides alongside antioxidants, humectants, vitamin C or retinoids will allow your anti-ageing products to be most effective.
 It is best to use peptides in a leave-on product such as a serum or moisturiser in order for them to absorb into the skin and work their magic.

 While you may see an immediate result in the way of hydration and radiance, you need to use peptides for at least 6-8 weeks before you start to notice a significant increase in firmness and plumpness.
 Healthy young skin regenerates itself every 27 days, but as we age this process of skin renewal slows to 6 weeks, then to around 8 weeks.
-Your skincare product needs to be in use for at least one full skin regeneration cycle before you can really see its benefits, and should continue to improve during cycles two and three, where you should then see the full benefit.
+Your skincare product needs to be in use for at least one full skin regeneration cycle before you can really see its benefits and should continue to improve during cycles two and three, where you should then see the full benefit.